-The implementation of REVS was carefully designed for assuring scalability and availability in largescale elections.
+The implementation of REVS was carefully designed for assuring scalability and availability in large-scale elections.
 In particular REVS was fully implemented in Java, and can use replication to avoid bottlenecks and single points of failure.

-Concerning future work, REVS can beneficiate from a more sophisticated anonymity mechanism.
+For future work, REVS can beneficiate from a more sophisticated anonymity mechanism.
 The authentication mechanism could also be substituted with one based on public keys, but only after this technology becoming largely available to guarantee the usability of the system.
-A future use of threshold election keys for concealing submitted votes during elections would also improve the overall security of the system.